lukehayes/Choc/readme.md

 world.addSystem(1, exampleSystem);
 ```
 To add a system to the World instance an instance of system as well as an index position in the
-array needs to be passed in as an argument.
+map needs to be passed in as an argument.

 Once the system has been added to the instance of ```World``` then it will be updated
 automatically when ```world.update())``` is called.